Imphal Peace Museum

-The Imphal Peace Museum (IPM) (Imphal Aying-Achik Pukei Lankei Shanglen, インパール平和資料館) is a World War II museum at the foothills of the Red Hills (Maibam Lokpa Ching) in Manipur, India.
+The Imphal Peace Museum (IPM) (Imphal Aying-Achik Pukei Lankei Shanglen, インパール平和資料館) is a World War II museum at the foothills of the Red Hills (Maibam Lotpa Ching) in Manipur, India.
 It is a living memory of the Battle of Imphal (Anglo-Japanese war) and other World War II battles (March–July 1944) fought in Manipur.
-It is supported by the non profit grant making Nippon Foundation (TNF), collaborating with the Manipur Tourism Forum and the Government of Manipur.
+It is supported by the non profit grant making Nippon Foundation (TNF), collaborating with the 2nd World War Imphal Campaign Foundation, Manipur Tourism Forum and the Government of Manipur.
 Notably, in a poll conducted by the British National Army Museum, the Battle of Imphal and Kohima was bestowed as Britain's Greatest Battle.

 Imphal Peace Museum is the winner of India's Best Design Award in the year 2019.

 One of the main attractions to the museum is the display of the Japanese calligraphy of the word "平和" ("Heiwa") (Peace) by Shinzo Abe, the then prime minister of Japan.

 History

 The Imphal Peace Museum (IPM) (Imphal Aying-Achik Pukei Lankei Shanglen) was founded in the year 2019 on the 75th anniversary of the Battle of Imphal.
 Former British and Japanese adversaries were present in the inaugural event of the museum.
 Dominic Asquith, the British High Commissioner to India, and Kenji Hiramatsu, Japanese ambassador to India, attended the opening of the museum.

 Imphal Peace Museum interior and exhibitions designs are one of the best works done by International Award-winning designer Suresh Huidrom (Principal Designer - Huidrom Design Studio).
 In 2019, the Imphal Peace Museum won India's Best Design Award for the Creativity and Innovative Interior Design.
 In 2021, the museum represented India at the Muse Design Awards 2021, New York City.
 In the event, the museum won Silver Medal in the field of Interior Design.
 In the same year, the museum was nominated finalist at the Society of British International Interior Design Award 2021 for the Best Interior Design in Public Space.
 It also got Honorary Mention at Singapore Interior Design Award 2021, Singapore and the Most Creative Interior Design of the Year 2021 by the Global Architect and Builder Awards 2021.